-Peter Davison’s Doctor has a rough time in this story, what with being blindfolded; locked in a cage and talking to himself to prevent the Spae Wife controlling him.
+Peter Davison’s Doctor has a rough time in this story, what with being blindfolded; locked in a cage; and talking to himself to prevent the Spae Wife controlling him.
 The Spae Wife wants the TARDIS! 😮

 Janet Fielding as Tegan and George Watkins as Marc share a lot of scenes together when they travel to find the Doctor and Nyssa at the carnival.
 I like Tegan and Marc’s interaction together in this tale.

-It was also fun to hear Marc trying out to be a clown and failing miserably.
+It was also fun to hear Marc trying to be a clown and failing miserably.
 Marc’s experience of seeing 19th century Ireland is like being in the future.
 Tegan says ‘everything’s in the future’ for him.

 The story’s guest cast includes Deirdre Mullins as the Spae Wife.
 In actual fact, the Spae Wife is a woman called Roisin who is being controlled by an alien entity.
 The creature thrives upon emotions.

-It was disturbing when the Spae Wife absorbed the life forces of people by feeding off their emotions.
+It was disturbing when the Spae Wife absorbed the life-forces of people by feeding off their emotions.
 Some of the deaths featured in this adventure are pretty disturbing when you hear them.

 There’s also Melissa Dean as Brianna, who happens to be Roisin’s lover and wife.
 Brianna tries to break Roisin free from the Spae Wife’s control over her.
-It gets intense towards the tale’s conclusion.
+It gets tense towards the tale’s conclusion.

-I like how Tegan manages to break Nyssa free from the Spae Wife’s control over her when confronting her.
+I like how Tegan manages to break Nyssa free from the Spae Wife’s control over her when she’s confronting her.
 The dialogue is intense and I’m happy Nyssa gets freed from the Spae Wife’s control.

 ‘Feast of Fear’ is quite a disturbing story to listen to.
 I enjoyed Sarah Sutton’s performance in this adventure.
 It’s always fun to hear Nyssa not herself and I’m happy she didn’t become evil in the end.

 The CD extras are as follows.
 On Disc 1 of the ‘Interstitial’/’Feast of Fear’ CD, there are two tracks of incidental music to enjoy.
-On Disc 2, there is a trailer for ‘Warzone’/‘Conversion’ with Peter Davison, Sarah Sutton, Janet Fielding and George Watkins.
+On Disc 2, there’s a trailer for ‘Warzone’/‘Conversion’ with Peter Davison, Sarah Sutton, Janet Fielding and George Watkins.
 There are also behind-the-scenes interviews with the cast and crew, including Peter Davison, Sarah Sutton, Janet Fielding, George Watkins, director Scott Handcock, etc.

 If you subscribe to Big Finish for ‘Interstitial’/’Feast of Fear’ via a 6 or 12 CD/download subscription, you’ll get the following extras.
 There are PDF scripts and extended extras for ‘Interstitial’ and ‘Feast of Fear’.